MangoMunky/Szymon-Boczon/README.md

 THinking between google analytics, Cloudflare analytics and GoatCounter

 ### ADD resume to the website ALSO, make the name of each company, place or school a digital link in the resume for digital users

+## Also add a page for certificates so that I can directly link to them from my resume